SamsonQian/Robot-in-a-maze/README.md

 robot.battery   to show the remaining battery for the robot robot.recharge()  to recharge the robot battery

-Underwater class (inherits Robot class): robot.depth to show depth of robot robot.dive(steps)
+Underwater Robot (inherits Robot class): robot.depth to show depth of robot robot.dive(steps)